Tips for Delivery with Video Conferencing

 - Connectivity problems can happen.
 If students are experiencing difficulties, let them know it's okay and they should rejoin as they are able.

 - Use a microphone or headset.
 The audio quality using these tools is typically better than than your computer’s built-in options.

 - Control background noise.
 Ask your students to stay muted unless they are going to speak.
 Encourage use of earbuds or headphones and refrain from typing unless they are muted.
 Instructors also have the ability to mute all participants.
-NOTE: Due to campus-based emergency circumstances, students may not always be able to find quiet space and control interruptions by roommates, spouses, children and pets.
+NOTE: If Video Conferencing is being used due to emergency circumstances, students may not always be able to find quiet space and control interruptions by roommates, spouses, children and pets.

 - Consider using WebEx’s Chat feature or keeping the video feed off.
 This frees Internet bandwidth, allowing students to listen without worrying about their appearance.

 - For synchronous online sessions, be aware that you’re often being invited into a student’s home.
 Please practice respect and understanding.